Gabbyton/CEMENTO/README.md

 ### Converting `.ttl` files to draw.io files

 This case is very similiar to the previous one.
 The `.ttl` was assumed to contain the necessary information so you only need to set the `INPUT_PATH` and `OUTPUT_PATH`.
+The options `check_ttl_validity` and `set_unique_literals` set the default behavior of rule-checking the `ttl` file first, and treating literals with the same name as different things, respectively.

 ```{python}
 from cemento.rdf.turtle_to_drawio import convert_ttl_to_drawio